-This Ageing Support qualification will give you the skills you need to pursue roles like:
+This Ageing Support qualification will give you the skills you need to pursue the following roles:

 - ✔ Personal Care Worker

-The CHC43015 Certificate IV in Ageing Support consists of 18 units – 15 core units and 3 electives, including the required electives to specialise in elderly or senior care.
+The CHC43015 Certificate IV in Ageing Support consists of 18 units – 15 core units and 3 electives.

 CHC43015 Core Units